4. Volume of Solid of Revolution

 A lathe

 Many solid objects, especially those made on a lathe, have a circular cross-section and curved sides.
-In this section, we see how to find the volume of such objects using integration.
+On this page, we see how to find the volume of such objects using integration.

 Objects made on a lathe ...